What Every BODY Is Saying is a guide to learn body language and nonverbal communication.

 Placing of the arm behind your back for example, albeit often misunderstood for a pensive position, is a typical move of royal families that communicate superiority and it tells people not to come too close.
 In crowded places arms will also be used to keep people away from our torso and body.

 And arms can be used to distance someone when we greet them: how far we reach our hand out will say how far we want to be from them.
 And when hugging, fully outreached arms are a very positive sign of liking.

 5. Arms akimbo: Your hands on your hips is a typical stance to for territorial display and to establish dominance.
 The akimbo with thumbs down is more inquisitive and less authoritarian.
 Placing the thumbs back and fully displaying the fingers is a stronger way of saying “there are some issues here”.

-7. Dominant pose: Spreading your arm while leaning on a desk or placing your arm around a chair nearby are major territorial display of authority.
-Similarly people who want to claim territory will spread their stuff wide on a table.
+7. Dominant pose: Spreading your arm while leaning on a desk or placing your arm around a chair nearby is a major territorial display of authority.
+Similarly, people who want to claim territory will spread their stuff wide on a table.